git-plm/gitplm/README.md

 or

-- download repo and run: `go run main.go`
+- download repo and run: `go run .`

 Type `gitplm` from a shell to see commandline options: